JihunKimCode/Card-Storage/README.md

 - Use this [CSV template](https://github.com/JihunKimCode/Card-Storage/blob/main/pokemon_cards.csv)

 ## Features
-- Filter by Set, Rarity, and Artist Name
+- Filter by Set, Rarity, Artist Name, and Count
-  - Users can add three more filters
+  - Users can add two more filters
 - Sorting
   - By Alphabetically, by Artist Name, by Release Date, by Rarity, and by Price
 ### Toggle Card Information